Evaluation of music in Zambia: popularity

 A new kind of audience

 Evaluation of music in Zambia: popularity.
-Starting in the 1970s, the Cibombe had introduced a fairly new element to possession rituals.
-The general public could come to attend.
-No invitation was needed or any other relation with the organisers or the group around them.
-That this was a recent development in the 1980s, we can also deduce from what Blacking1Blacking (1962:4). wrote about the Nsenga region around 1960.
-“Each style of music appeals primarily to those who are concerned with the social events which it embellishes: thus, for instance, mashabi [mashabe] music appeals principally to those who are members of the possession cult”.
+Starting in the 1970s, the Cibombe had introduced a fairly new element to possession rituals: the general public could attend.
+No invitation was needed, nor was any specific relation with the organisers or their group.
+That this was a recent development in the 1980s can also be deduced from what Blacking1Blacking (1962:4). wrote about the Nsenga region around 1960.
+“Each style of music appeals primarily to those who are concerned with the social events which it embellishes: thus, for instance, mashabi [mashabe] music appeals principally to those who are members of the possession cult.”

-One of the reasons for this development was that in the Fetulo period, shing’anga and local cults had been marginalised.
-This included imputation, based on observed or attributed fraud, not rarely based on some form of North Atlantic reasoning: christian, medical or scientific.
-It concerned the shing’anga, the therapies and the rituals.
-More transparency of methods and rituals therefore had become necessary when Mwami brought the rekindling of these therapies and rituals in the 1970s.
+One of the reasons for this development was that, during the Fetulo period, shing’anga and local cults had been marginalised.
+This included imputation, based on observed or attributed fraud, not rarely based on some form of North Atlantic reasoning: christian, medical, or scientific.
+It concerned the shing’anga, the therapies, and the rituals.
+Therefore, greater transparency of methods and rituals became necessary when Mwami initiated the rekindling of these therapies and rituals in the 1970s.

 Evaluation of music in Zambia: popularity.
-The audience/chorus, first a small group of well-trained cult members and their relatives, grew to include anyone who wanted to attend.
-This development was also informed by the fact that Mwami mediums could acquire a reputation as a healer by being a popular singer/dancer.
+The audience/chorus, initially a small group of well-trained cult members and their relatives, grew to include anyone who wished to attend.
+This development was also informed by the fact that Mwami mediums could acquire a reputation as healers by being popular singers-dancers.
 This new form of popularity clashed with the older form of a performer’s popularity: the ing’omba popularity.
-The latter, ironically, had been revitalised by the coming of Mwami.
+The latter, ironically, had been revitalised by the arrival of Mwami.
 See the series of articles Fighting with songs for a vivid representative case of this clash.

 Popularity is never undisputed

 Evaluation of music in Zambia: popularity.
-Popularity as well as success are reasons for jealousy and suspicion.
-It is certainly not always possible to assess whether they are the result of ishuko because of following rules of life (mushila) or whether they are obtained by malicious means.
+Popularity, as well as success, can be reasons for jealousy and suspicion.
+It is certainly not always possible to assess whether they are the result of ishuko, following the rules of life (mushila), or whether they were obtained by malicious means.

 Mika Mwape Chungwa personal communication, 1986.